What Determines the Best Car Subwoofers? A Comparison

 Power Series Spider

 When it comes to the spider and suspension components, in the Power series, we use a dual mirror spider.
 This provides the extra rigidity needed for demanding situations and keep the subwoofer components properly aligned.
+The power series subwoofer spiders are separated for linear control of the cone and voice coil assembly, eliminating any side wobble or rocking.

 Punch Series Spider